btrotta/advent-of-code-2023/Readme.md

 there are only finitely many rocks and spaces, the state of the rocks must repeat after some number of cycles.
 Therefore we do not need to simulate all the cycles.

+## Day 15
+Part a is straightforward.
+For part b, represent each box by a list containing pairs `(label focal_length)`.